Hong Kong government may resume on Monday, but protests go on

 Police defended their handling of the fighting, saying they exercised "dignity and restraint."
 Secretary for Security Lai Tung-kwok said allegations of any cooperation with Triads were false.

-Amnesty International issued a statement criticizing the police for "(failing) in their duty to protect hundreds of peaceful pro-democracy protesters from attacks by counter demonstrators."
+Amnesty International issued a statement criticising the police for "(failing) in their duty to protect hundreds of peaceful pro-democracy protesters from attacks by counter demonstrators."

 One of the main student groups behind the "Occupy Central" movement said it would pull out of planned talks with the government because it believed authorities had colluded in the attacks on demonstrators.